baughmann/cypress-microsoft-login-no-cookie/README.md

   - `GET /api/auth/callback` - Handles the redirect from microsoft after login, verifies state, and exchanges code for token.
   - `GET /` - Serves the frontend app.
 - `client/` - Basic React frontend app that has a login button that hits the backend's `/api/login` endpoint.

+## Note about Playwright

+Please ignore some of the commented-out code in `backend/main.py`.
+Bypassing real auth is the only way to get the test to pass in Cypress.
+Playwright does not need this bypass and can use the real auth code flow.